 Keep pets and people who are sick away.
 Try not to cough or sneeze on your work surfaces.

 Wash your hands thoroughly with an antibacterial soap before TPN infusion.
-Turn on the water, wet hands and wrists and lather up a good amount of soap all over.
+Turn on the water, wet hands and wrists and lather up a good amount of soap all over for at least 15 seconds.
 Then rinse your hands with fingertips pointing down before drying with a clean towel.

 Keep your TPN solution in the refrigerator, and check the expiration date before use.
 Throw it away if it is past the date.

 Do not use the bag if it has leaks, change in color, or floating pieces.
 Call the supply company to let them know.

 To warm the solution, take it out of the refrigerator 2 to 4 hours before use.
 You can also run warm sink water over the bag.
 Never heat it up in the microwave.

 Before you use the bag, you will add special medications or vitamins.
 After washing your hands and cleaning your surfaces:

 Wipe the top of the cap or bottle with an antibacterial pad.